Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Immersed Virtual Element and Immersed Finite Element Spaces

 \subsection{Projections}

 It can be shown that the IFE spaces $S_h^n(K)$, $\bfS^e_h(K)$ and $\bfS^f_h(K)$ are unisolvent by the nodal DoFs~\cite{Guo;Lin:2019immersed}, edge DoFs $\int_e \bfv_h\cdot\bft \dd s$~\cite{2020GuoLinZou} and $\int_e \bfv_h\cdot\bfn \dd s$~\cite{2021Ji}, respectively.
 These DoFs are critical for the conventional IFE methods in both analysis and computation.
 Proofs of the unisolvence with respect to the DoFs are generally very technical and rely on mesh assumption, for example the ``no-obtuse-angle'' condition introduced in~\cite{2020GuoLinZou,2021Ji}.
 For some other problems, the unisolvence may not even hold, such as the elasticity problem~\cite{2017GuoLinElas}, or the case that the interface intersects an element multiple times.
-It is highlighted that both the analysis and implementation of the proposed method do not rely on the unisolvence of the DoFs for the IFE spaces themselves, as they only serve as a computable projection space of the underling virtual spaces that offers a sufficient approximation power.
-Roughly speaking, the usual IFE shape functions will be replaced by a certain projection of $\phi_h$ to IFE spaces, where $\phi_{h}$'s are the shape functions of the virtual element spaces.
+It is highlighted that both the analysis and implementation of the proposed method do not rely on the unisolvence of the DoFs for the IFE spaces themselves, as they only serve as a computable projection space of the underlying virtual element spaces that offers a sufficient approximation power. \LC{IFE is used locally and thus no inter-element continuity is needed.} Roughly speaking, the usual IFE shape functions will be replaced by a certain projection of $\phi_h$ to IFE spaces, where $\phi_{h}$'s are the shape functions of the virtual element spaces.
 This is one of the major difference of the proposed method from those classical IFE works.
 With this property, the IVEM is more flexible and generalizable.

 Let us describe how to compute the projection from the IVE spaces to the IFE spaces.
-For the $H^1$ case, we introduce a projection $\Pi^{\beta_h}_K :V^n_h(K)\to S_h^{n}(K)$:
+For the $H^1$ case, we introduce a projection $\Pi^{\beta_h}_K :\LC{H^1(K)}\to S_h^{n}(K)$:

 By the continuity of $u_h\in V^n_h(K)$ and flux jump condition of $v_h \in S^n_h(K)$, applying integration by parts, we have